Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Application

 \subsubsection{Results overview.}

 The results are shown in Figures \ref{calib_1}, \ref{calib_2}, \ref{calib_3} corresponding to observations of $\ell_f - \ell_0$, $r_f$ and $\epsilon_{\text{max}}$, respectively.
-For each figure, the first plot shows the mean and the standard deviation of the normalized posterior distribution $\frac{Y_t(\x_j) - y_t(\x_j)}{y_t(\x_j)}\mid \yobs$ for each method and $1\leq j \leq 10$, and compare it to the true values $y_t(\x_j)$ shifted to $0$ represented with blue crosses for $1 \leq t \leq 3$.
-From these posterior distributions, the performance metrics are computed and displayed in the second plot.
-The RMSRE and $\hat{p}^{0.9}_{t,N,M}$ (both in $\%$) are represented with the blue bar and the green bar, respectively.
+For each figure, the first plot shows the mean and the standard deviation of the normalized posterior distribution $\frac{Y_t(\x_j) - y_t(\x_j)}{y_t(\x_j)}\mid \yobsloo$ for each method and $1\leq j \leq 10$, and compare it to the true values $y_t(\x_j)$ shifted to $0$ represented with blue crosses for $1 \leq t \leq 3$ (see Figures \ref{pred_1}, \ref{pred_2} and \ref{pred_3}).
+From these posterior distributions, the score $s_{t,N,M}$ is evaluated for each output $t$ and summarized in the associated tables (Figures \ref{tabl_1}, \ref{tabl_2} and \ref{tabl_3}).